Dicklesworthstone/kissinger_undergraduate_thesis/docs/kissinger_thesis.md

 Withal, this merely amounts to a recognition of the variability and possibilities of meaning.
 Each hypothesis contains with itself the possible answers, the very formulation of the query is the consequence of a metaphysical context.
 Meaning is recognized as a function of the structuring of reality dependent in part on psychological and in part on philosophical concepts.

-If the hypothesis delimit the range of answers what is the effect on systematic knowledge?
-Are all hypothesis equivalent, their choice accidental, their pertinence purely psychological?
+If the hypothesis delimits the range of answers what is the effect on systematic knowledge?
+Are all hypotheses equivalent, their choice accidental, their pertinence purely psychological?
 The theory of systems addresses itself to these problems.

 [^ka-5_3]: See Post.